broadinstitute/horsefish/scripts/cfos/README.md

         2. upload flag - pushes generated load table tsv files to Terra workspace
             - requires workspace name and workspace project arguments

+	Output:
+		- If errors occur, generates and populates validation_errors.csv with a list of all errors found.
+		- If successful, generates a separate .tsv file for each table in the schema

 ##### Usage
     1. only validate input excel file - overrides the tsv creation and "upload" settings `python3 /scripts/cfos/make_dataset_data_tables.py -x EXCEL_FILE -d DATASET_NAME -j SCHEMA_JSON -v`